ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2223.md

 - Ask questions; and
 - Send us feedback.

-### Slack forum
+### Discord forum

-Ask the lecturer or tutors to add you to the Slack channel.
+For those who're registered for the course, ask the lecturer or tutors to add you to the Discord channel.
 We need your name and email address.
-There, you can
-- Ask questions and
+Use it for

+- Asking questions;
-- Send us feedback.
+- Sending us feedback;
+- Receiving official announcements; and
+- Communicating others (e.g. finding partners).

 ## When & where